-VI.
-Risks associated with Equity and Equity-related securities / investments:
+Risks associated with investing in equity and equity-related securities/instruments i.

-i.
 Price Risk:

 Equity shares and equity related instruments are volatile and prone to price fluctuations on a daily basis.
 The value of the Schemes' equity investments, may be affected generally by factors affecting securities markets, such as price and volume volatility in the capital markets, interest rates, currency exchange rates, changes in policies of the Government, taxation laws or any other appropriate authority policies and other political and economic developments which may have an adverse bearing on individual securities, a specific sector or all sectors.
 Investments in equity shares and equity related instruments involve a degree of risk and investors should not invest in the Scheme unless they can afford to take the risks.